-Course objective: The course is aimed to acquaint the students with various techniques used in biotechnology and basic principles involved.
+Course Objective: The course is aimed to acquaint the students with various techniques used in biological sciences and the emerging areas of biotechnology along with underlying principles.
 The course also aims to make students learn about modern instruments for various analytical works.